 After obtaining the

-Please note that when using your own CDN, there is no need to install the domains and certificates in Cloud Manager.
-The routing in Adobe CDN will be done using the default domain
+When using your own CDN, you do not need to install domains and certificates in Cloud Manager.
+The routing in the Adobe CDN will be done by using the default domain

 Customers that manage their own CDN should ensure the integrity of the headers that are sent through to AEM’s CDN.
 For instance, it is recommended that customers clear all